 —August A. Galifi, Amazon.com, May 30, 2017

-Teachers Praise the
+Why Do Teachers Praise the Basic Reading Series?

 “The ‘basal’ series I have found most successful and wonderful for readers through the third grade — and a lot of work, but worth it — is the BASIC READING SERIES, written by Donald Rasmussen and Lynn Goldberg.
 In all my 30 years of teaching, the only two classes of students that made it to my eighth grade reading on grade level (or very close) were the classes (pretty much kept intact) that experienced this series in grades one through three.
 Rasmussen and Goldberg had great perception in knowing how to teach children how to read, and great creativity in developing this program.
 The essential philosophy/approach of this series has been around for over 50 years.
 There is definitely a reason: it’s excellent and teaches reading enjoyably.”